 [Strategic plan-A comprehensive plan for education developed under § 4.13.]
-Tech-prep program-A combined secondary and postsecondary program which leads to an associate degree or certificate and employment by providing technical preparation in engineering technology, applied science, mechanical, industrial or practical art or trade, agriculture, health or business, including development of competence in mathematics, science and communications through a sequential course of study.
+Tech-prep program-A combined secondary and postsecondary program which leads to an associate degree or certificate and employment by providing technical preparation in 22 PA Code Chapter 4 engineering technology, applied science, mechanical, industrial or practical art or trade, agriculture, health or business, including development of competence in mathematics, science and communications through a sequential course of study.

-Vocational-technical education-Programs under public supervision and control which provide an organized process of learning experiences designed to develop integrated academic and occupational skills, knowledge, attitudes, work habits and leadership ability for entry into and advancement within various levels of employment in occupational areas of agriculture, All additions and deletions are highlighted in Bold type business, marketing and distribution, health, home economics and trade and industry and for participation in postsecondary education and training.
+Vocational-technical education-Programs under public supervision and control which provide an organized process of learning experiences designed to develop integrated academic and occupational skills, knowledge, attitudes, work habits and leadership ability for entry into and advancement within various levels of employment in occupational areas of agriculture, business, marketing and distribution, health, home economics and trade and industry and for participation in postsecondary education and training.